PabloMazurkiewicz/React-Realtime-Chat-Front/README.md

 ## About The Project

-**Telegram Chatting** is a web site-based two-way real-time chat communication application.
+**Real-time Chatting** is a web site-based two-way real-time chat communication application.
 Has features including two-way private messaging between users, searching user lists, viewing profiles between users, and updating user data.

 ### Built With